anyscale/madewithml.github.io/docs/about.md

 template: main.html
 title: Our Mission
 description: We exist to end the hype and educate how to responsibly deliver value with ML.
-keywords: applied ml, machine learning
+keywords: mlops, applied ml, machine learning
 ---

 {% include "styles/page.md" %}